 - Prerequistes to study include a course in microeconomics and statistics or quantative methods prior to coming in to the program.
 Alternatively, the economics and statistics requirements may be fulfilled while in the program.

 Telephone: 212 998 5424 or 212 998 5505

 ONLINE APPLICATION STATUS

-The Office of Graduate Admissions requires applicants to upload official copies of transcripts, copies of the GRE and TOEFL scores [if required], to the online application.
+The Office of Graduate Admissions requires applicants to upload official copies of transcripts, copies of the GRE, MAT and TOEFL scores [if required], to the online application.
 In addition to this, we are requiring applicants to register their recommenders via the online system.
 All of these new measures will greatly facilitate the processing of an application and ensure that Admission Committees receive most, if not all of the components for a completed application at the same time.

 ADMISSIONS CONTACT INFORMATION